 , shows the Hadley Rille on the south-east edge of Mare Imbrium on the Moon.

-AMIE obtained this image from an altitude of about 2000 kilometres.
-It covers an area of about 100 kilometres and shows the region around Hadley Rille centred at approximately 25° North and 3° East.
+AMIE obtained this image from an altitude of about 2000 kilometers.
+It covers an area of about 100 kilometers and shows the region around Hadley Rille centered at approximately 25 degrees North and 3 degrees East.